unbindapp/railpack/docs/src/content/docs/languages/php.md

 description: Building PHP applications with Railpack
 ---

-Railpack can automatically build and deploy PHP applications with Nginx and PHP-FPM.
+Railpack can automatically build and deploy PHP applications with FrankenPHP, a modern and efficient PHP application server.

 ## Detection